MetaMask/metamask-docs/docs/guide/snaps.md

 - First, in a Firefox or Chromium browser, create a new browser profile or disable any existing installed versions of MetaMask.
   - Running multiple instances of MetaMask in the same browser profile will break dapp interactions.
-- Next, downlaod [Flask](https://metamask.io/flask) and add it your chosen browser.
+- Next, download [Flask](https://metamask.io/flask) and add it your chosen browser.

 ### Serving a Snap to Your Local Environment